-To celebrate the 200th anniversary of its founding, the 2000 Library of Congress Silver Dollar was issued by the United States Mint.
+To celebrate the 200th anniversary of its founding, the 2000 Library of Congress Silver Dollar (Buy on eBay) was issued by the United States Mint.
 The same commemorative coin program also included the issuance of a gold and platinum bimetallic coin, which today commands more interest than the silver dollar.

 The Library of Congress Silver Dollars were produced at the Philadelphia Mint and carry the “P” mint mark on the reverse.
 The coins were sold individually in proof or uncirculated versions, available from April 24, 2000 to December 31, 2000.
 The maximum authorized mintage for the coins was 500,000 across both options.
 Final sales reached just over half this level.

 Designer: Thomas D. Rogers (obverse), John Mercanti (reverse)

 Diameter: 38.1 mm

 Final Mintage: 198,503